 Hans Rosenström (1978) was born in Lohja, Finland, he studied in both the Malmö Art Academy (Sweden) and the Finnish Academy of Fine Arts, Helsinki, from where he received his MFA in 2007.
 Currently he lives and works in Stockholm.

-Rosenström’s practice centers around installations that deal with the viewers psychological and physical relationship within a specific moment and place.
-The works are often carefully produced in relation to the sites where they are experienced in.
+Rosenström’s practice centers around installations that play with the relation of psychological to the physical within the viewer in a specific moment and place.
+The works are often carefully produced in relation to the sites where they are experienced.
 When creating these situations he uses a wide variety of media and material; from the ephemeral yet tactile qualities of sound to architectural interventions.
-The presence of the viewer is integral in the work which often remains incomplete until it has been activated.
+The presence of the viewer is integral in the work which often remains incomplete until it has been activated / enacted.

-His solo exhibitions include No Land is an Island, Kuntsi, Museum of Modern Art in Vaasa, Finland (2019), a u g u s t, Helsinki Contemporary, Finland (2017) and Off Seasons, in collaboration with Stormglas at EMMA, Espoo Museum of Modern Art, Finland (2017) and Du utan jag, The Studio, Moderna Museet, Stockholm Sweden (2011).
+His solo exhibitions include No Land is an Island, Kuntsi, Museum of Modern Art in Vaasa, Finland (2019), a u g u s t, Helsinki Contemporary, Finland (2017), Off Seasons, in collaboration with Stormglas at EMMA, Espoo Museum of Modern Art, Finland (2017) and Du utan jag, The Studio, Moderna Museet, Stockholm Sweden (2011).